-Irwin County and the City of Ocilla have both seen a slight decrease in population over the last few years.
-Both the County and the City have zoning regulations and mandatory building and fire codes which are enforced by a building inspector.
-The City and County both participate in joint comprehensive planning and in the required updates of the Service Delivery Strategy.
+Cook County and all the Cities have zoning regulations enforced by the Zoning Administrator.
+The County and all Cities have building codes and fire codes that are enforced by a building inspector.
+All Cities and the County participate in joint comprehensive planning and in the required updates of the Service Delivery Strategy.

 No other land use or development trends that relate to this hazard have been identified at this time.

-Tornadoes tend to follow a straight path regardless of natural features or political boundaries, and no difference in severity is expected between Irwin County and the City of Ocilla.
+Tornadoes tend to follow a straight path regardless of natural features or political boundaries, and no difference in severity is expected between Cook County and the Cities of Adel, Cecil, Lenox, and Sparks.
 However, the impact may be more severe in places with higher population density due to more people being in danger, more people needing to evacuated, more debris from damaged buildings, and other impacts associated with higher population density.
 In areas with a large number of mobile homes, the damage can be expected to be more severe.

-Tornadoes have the potential to cause damage at any place, at any time, throughout Irwin County and the City of Ocilla.
+Tornadoes have the potential to cause damage at any place, at any time, throughout Cook County and the Cities of Adel, Cecil, Lenox, and Sparks.
 They can form quickly and residents may not have time to find adequate shelter, or else adequate shelter facilities may not be available.
 The cost of the damage and potential loss of life may be higher if the event strikes populated areas as opposed to more sparsely populated or unpopulated areas, or if the event strikes areas with a large number of mobile homes.